Critical configurations for three projective views: Abstract

 \section{Abstract}

-The problem of structure from motion is concerned with recovering the 3-dimensional structure of an object from a set of 2-dimensional images.
-Generally, all information can be uniquely recovered if enough images and image points are provided, yet there are certain cases where unique recovery is impossible; these are called \emph{critical configurations}.
-In this paper we use an algebraic approach to study the critical configurations for three projective cameras.
+The problem of structure from motion is concerned with recovering the 3-dimensional structure of an object from a set of 2-dimensional images taken by unknown cameras.
+Generally, all information can be uniquely recovered if enough images and point correspondences are provided, yet there are certain cases where unique recovery is impossible; these are called \emph{critical configurations}.
+We use an algebraic approach to study the critical configurations for three projective cameras.
 We show that all critical configurations lie on the intersection of quadric surfaces, and classify exactly which intersections constitute a critical configuration.